handsontable/handsontable/examples/templates/README.md

 Every template has files that can be modified to match your needs.
 But there are some files that you **shouldn't modify** *unless* you know what you are doing (things can break).
 These files are either framework-specific: `angular.json`, `tsconfig*.json`, `config-overrides.js`, `vue.config.js`, `babel.config.js` or common for every template: `spec/support/jasmine.config.js`.

 What you **should modify** though is the `README.md` file.
 You should add code example-specific content between curly braces.
-Note: "Live preview" section should have a link to the CodeSandbox, but it won't work until this example is pushed to the repo.
+Note: "Live preview" section should have a link to CodeSandbox, but it won't work until this example is pushed to the repo.
 You can learn more about CodeSandbox links [here](../#live-on-production).

 Another important file is a `package.json` file.
 Some properties of this file should be the same for every new code example and **shouldn't be modified** (except `"@handsontable/{{ WRAPPER NAME }}"`):